shieldworks/aegis/README.md

 As an administrator, there is a limited set of API endpoints that you can interact with **Aegis**.
 This makes **Aegis** easy to manage.
-In addition, minimal set of APIs means smaller attack surface, smaller footprint, and a codebase that is easy to understand, test, audit, and develop: All good things.
+In addition, a minimal set of APIs means a smaller attack surface, a smaller footprint, and a codebase that is easy to understand, test, audit, and develop; all good things.

 ### Be Practically Secure

 Corollary: Do not be annoyingly secure.
 Provide a delightful user experience while taking security seriously.

-**Aegis** is a solution that is secure, yet still delightful to operate.
+**Aegis** is a secure solution, yet still delightful to operate.
-You won’t have to jump over the hoops, or wake up in the middle of the night just to keep it up and running. **Aegis** will work seamlessly, as if it doesn’t exist at all.
+You won’t have to jump over the hoops or wake up in the middle of the night to keep it up and running.
+Instead, **Aegis** will work seamlessly, as if it doesn’t exist at all.

 ## Secure By Default